-If you have a medical condition that the school should know about, you must tell us before you begin your studies.
-If you need First Aid when you are here, please speak to a member of staff immediately.
+If you have a medical condition that the school should know about, please tell us before you begin your studies.

+If you feel unwell, or have a minor accident while you are at school, please go to Reception, or tell your teacher.
 The qualified First Aiders for Speakeasy School are Maggie Jenkins and Nick Jenkins.
 You can usually find them in the school's reception.